EvryRNA/rnadvisor/README.md

 docker build -t rna_scores --target release .
 ```

-Then, as the entrypoint in the `Dockerfile` is `python -m src.score_cli`, you just need to provide the arguments for the commands in the running process:
+Then, as the entrypoint in the `Dockerfile` is `python -m src.rnadvisor_cli`, you just need to provide the arguments for the commands in the running process:
 ```
 docker run -it -v ${PWD}/docker_data/:/app/docker_data -v ${PWD}/tmp:/tmp rna_scores --config_path=./config.yaml
 ```